 Throbbing headache on one side of the head or the back of the head

 General ill feeling

-Jaw pain that comes and goes or occurs when chewing
+Jaw pain that occurs when chewing

 Pain and stiffness in the neck, upper arms, shoulder, and hips